 1. Teams pricing

 Teams is packaged as part of the Microsoft 365 Business and Enterprise bundles.
-Pricing ranges from $5 per user, per month for the Microsoft 365 Business Basic plan to $57 per user, per month for the Microsoft 365 E5 Enterprise plan.
-Features and capabilities of the paid versions are identical, while the free version has limitations.
-For example, file storage capacity of the Microsoft Teams free version is set at 2 GB per user of shared space, but all paid versions enable up to 1 TB per user.
-Additionally, useful features, such as being able to record online meetings and several administration and management options, are not available on the free version.
+Pricing ranges from $6 per user, per month for the Microsoft 365 Business Basic plan to $57 per user, per month for the Microsoft 365 E5 Enterprise plan.
+Features and capabilities of the paid versions are identical, while the free plan has limitations.
+For example, cloud storage capacity of the Microsoft Teams free version is set at 5 GB per user of shared space, but all paid versions enable up to 1 TB per user.
+Additionally, useful features, such as recording online meetings and several administration and management options, are not available on the free version.
 Thus, most businesses are likely to opt for a paid version if they rely heavily on collaboration features.

 This article is part of